sivukhin/sqlite3-lean-proofs/README.md

 Formal verification of SQLite bytecode in Lean 4.

+## SQLite Busy Challenge

+SQLite is one of the most thoroughly tested software projects in the world — with 100% branch coverage, billions of test cases, and decades of fuzzing.
+Yet bugs still slip through.[^1]

+**The SQLite Busy Challenge**: Can we *prove* that SQLite bytecode programs terminate?
+And beyond that — prove that schema constraints remain satisfied, that joins produce correct results, that indexes stay consistent?

+The name is a nod to the [Busy Beaver Challenge](https://bbchallenge.org/story)[^2] — a collaborative effort that formally proved which 5-state Turing machines halt.
+We're asking the same question for SQLite's virtual machine.

+[^1]: In SQLite 3.38, a bug caused queries to hang indefinitely: https://sqlite.org/forum/info/73bd70918595703ea102e8170f5b56aac644e43ce7af35f80eb854d2cba02d04
+[^2]: In July 2024, the community proved BB(5) = 47,176,870 by analyzing all 88 million 5-state Turing machines.

+This project is a step toward that goal.
+We formalize SQLite's VDBE (Virtual Database Engine) in Lean 4 and prove termination for real bytecode programs extracted from SQLite.

+Currently, we're working through queries from SQLite's [`select1.test`](https://github.com/sqlite/sqlite/blob/master/test/select1.test) suite — real queries that exercise SELECT, WHERE, ORDER BY, GROUP BY, and aggregate functions.
+The [progress report](https://sivukhin.github.io/sqlite3-lean-proofs/) tracks which queries have been verified.

+The long-term goal is to develop **tactics that can automatically prove termination** for most VDBE programs, reducing manual proof effort to edge cases.

 ## Why Formalize SQLite Bytecode?

 SQLite is everywhere.
 It runs on your phone, in your browser, inside your applications.
 Every query you write gets compiled down to **VDBE bytecode** — a low-level instruction set that the SQLite virtual machine executes.